zdravkov/kendo-docs/api/wrappers/jsp/map/controls.md

 ### kendo:map-controls-attribution

-Enables or disables the built-in attribution control.
+Configures or disables the built-in attribution control.

 More documentation is available at [kendo:map-controls-attribution](/kendo-ui/api/wrappers/jsp/map/controls-attribution).